 Money market mutual funds (MMMF) are short-run liquid investments which invest in high-quality money market instruments.
 It provides investors with a reasonable return along with good liquidity of up to one year.

-1. How do Money Market Mutual Funds work?
+1. How does Money Market Mutual Funds work?

 Money market mutual funds (MMMF) are used to manage the short-run cash needs.
 It is an open-ended scheme in the debt fund category which deals only in cash or cash equivalents.
 These securities have an average maturity of one-year; that is why these are termed as money market instruments.

-The fund manager invests in high quality liquid instruments like Treasury Bills (T-Bills), Repurchase Agreements (Repos), Commercial Papers and Certificate of Deposits.
-This fund aims to earn interest for the unit holders.
-The main aim is to keep fluctuations in the funds’ Net Asset Value (NAV) to minimum.
+The fund manager invests in high-quality liquid instruments such as Treasury Bills (T-Bills), Repurchase Agreements (Repos), Commercial Papers and Certificate of Deposits.
+This fund aims to earn interest for the unitholders.
+The main aim is to keep fluctuations in the funds’ Net Asset Value (NAV) to a minimum.

 2. Types of Money Market Instruments

-As an investor, you should know the various money market instruments:
+As an investor, you should know about the following money market instruments:

 a.
 Certificate of Deposit (CD)

-These are time deposits like fixed deposits that are offered by scheduled commercial banks.
+These are time deposits such as fixed deposits that are offered by scheduled commercial banks.
 The only difference between FD and CD is that you cannot withdraw CD before the expiry of the term.

 b.
 Commercial Paper (CPs)